alnkesq/AppViewLite/README.md

 Optionally, you can set [various configuration settings](https://github.com/alnkesq/AppViewLite/blob/main/docs/Configuration.md), including  `APPVIEWLITE_DIRECTORY` to specify where the data should be stored.

+### Custom PDS Accounts
+If your account is hosted on a non-Bluesky PDS, set `PDS_ENABLE_DID_DOC_WITH_SESSION=true` in your `pds.env` file.
+If you are not the admin of your PDS, reach out to them to ask them to do so.
+(If you're not sure if you're an admin, you are not an admin)

 ## Storage mechanism
 Each "table" is a set of memory-mapped columnar storage files that associates one key, to one or many values.
 Both the keys and the values within a key are ordered to enable fast binary search lookups.